maubanel/UE5-Hello-World/first-hour/README.md

 ##### `Step 2.`\|`FHIU`|:small_blue_diamond: :small_blue_diamond:

 Now that you have finished the tutorial, there is one additional piece of information I would like to add.
 I prefer to use the native **File Explorer** in both mac & pc's to launch my projects.
 This way if I have multiple versions of the same project I know exactly which one I am working on.
 Going through their interface abstracts the location and I have seen people save it to a cloud service, or a duplicate version somewhere else on their hard drive.
 Navigate to where you have the stored the **Our First Project** folder.
 Look for the *.uproject* file with the project name `OurFirstProject`.
 If it has the **Unreal** logo you can double click on it and it will load.
 If you are on a mac this should be setup from default.
 In **Windows 10** it often is not setup.
+If you can load the uproject succesfully you can skip to [step 8](#step-8)

 ![Our first project folder](images/OurFirstProjectFolder.jpg)